-- The University fails to ensure financial stability and viability of the University within an agreed financial risk model.
-The impact may be that the University is unable to afford to implement the Strategic Plan. - The University fails to achieve student recruitment targets.
+- The University fails to achieve student recruitment targets.
 The impact may be that BU's financial position weakens significantly. - The University fails to capitalise on the opportunity to re-profile and exploit the BU reputation under changing student market conditions as per BU2018.
 This may result in the University being unable to attract high quality applicants and unable to deliver on the BU2018 vision.